(Page 3 of 3)

 Before View 4.5, the only way to add several desktops to Active Directory was with QuickPrep.
 But now VMware supports Microsoft Sysprep.
 Sysprep is the only utility supported by Microsoft, so certain applications may have problems if QuickPrep is used.
 Such applications require a truly unique security ID or SID, such as antivirus.
 But once a pool is configured with either QuickPrep or Sysprep, it can't be changed.
 Also, if you carry out a recompose task against the linked clone-enabled desktop, a brand-new SID will be generated for each desktop affected.

 View Composer will remain a popular method of deploying virtual desktops, especially for shops that decide that local storage is a viable option.
 It's possible that the new vStorage Application Programming Interfaces for Array Integration (VAAI) will be enhanced so that View can speak directly to storage arrays from vendors such as EMC, NetApp and Dell and kick-off a cloning process.
-As it stands, I'm ambivalent on View Composer and
+As it stands, I'm ambivalent on View Composer and linked clones.
+When it works, it's brilliant, but more often than not, I have to use command-line utilities such as sviconfig and View PowerCLI to clean up after it.
+VMware needs to make the View Composer service rock solid and to do more work on the linked -clones feature so that it is easier understand.

 Final thoughts on View 4.5